 The majority of our programming is delivered on the Cornell University Campus in Ithaca, New York.
 We're able to provide exceptional programming at high-quality facilities all year round.
 The following is a list of our primary facilities, but please note that we also work on location and can draw from a wide variety of venues for your group.

 The Hoffman Challenge Course

 Operating since 1997, the Hoffman Challenge Course is one of the largest collegiate challenge courses in the country, with over 50 low and high ropes elements for your group to enjoy.
-Our course is set back in the woods and made up of snaking trails that connect the elements and structures that dot our property.
-The entrance to the course brings you to open field with a pavilion that serves as a meeting space for groups.
+Our course is set back in the woods and made up of snaking trails that connect the elements and structures that dot the property.
+The entrance to the course brings you to an open field with a pavilion that serves as a meeting space for groups.
 We have two yurts (which are great for cold, rainy days).
 They receive their electricity from on-site solar panels and we have a composting toilet facility as part of our continued commitment to sustainability.
-Located just five miles from Cornell's central campus, the Hoffman Challenge Course is our primary challenge course facility and one of the largest collegiate ropes courses in the nation.
-With over 50 low and high element challenges, the range of activities has been selected to cater to groups with diverse goals and abilities.
-The course is also extensive enough to accommodate groups for several days at a time without exhausting or repeating the available options. (consolidate above text?)
+Located just five miles from Cornell's central campus, the Hoffman Challenge Course is our primary facility.
+With over 50 low and high elements to choose from, the activities are selected to cater to groups with diverse goals and abilities.
+The course is also extensive enough to accommodate groups for several days at a time without exhausting or repeating the available options.

-The high elements are challenges situated 20-40 feet above the ground, and navigated individually or in pairs while participants are secured with harnesses and ropes.
+The high elements are climbing structures situated 20-40 feet above the ground and navigated individually or in pairs while participants are secured with harnesses and ropes.
 To promote trust building and group bonding we enlist participants to support their teammates from the ground as part of the belay system.
-The centerpiece of the facility is a 64-foot high replica of Cornell's McGraw Tower, complete with "tree fort" platform, rappelling stations, a 400-foot double Zipline, and a 40-foot Giant Swing.
-Other high elements include high Balance Beams, Pamper Poles, a Flying Squirrel, and many others.
+The centerpiece of the facility is a 64-foot high replica of Cornell's McGraw Tower, complete with a "tree fort" platform, rappelling stations, a 400-foot long double Zipline, and a 40-foot Giant Swing.
+Other high elements include high Balance Beams, Pamper Poles, a Flying Squirrel, Lily Pads, Quadrophenia and many others.

-In the wooded areas around the tower are over 30 low elements, a group obstacle course of sorts designed to challenge groups and teams to work together in a variety of ways.
+In the wooded areas around the tower are over 30 low elements.
+These elements are a group obstacle course of sorts, designed to challenge teams to work together in a variety of ways.
 Some low activities are physically challenging, but most emphasize teamwork through problem-solving and mutual support.
-Among the low elements are classic activities such as the Spiders Web and Trust Fall, along with more recently designed elements such as the Whalewatch (a balance platform for groups of up to 25), the Giant's Finger and the Nitro Crossing.
+Among the low elements are classic activities such as the Spider's Web and the Up and Over Wall, along with more recently designed elements such as the Whale Watch (a balance platform for groups of up to 25), the Giant's Finger and the Nitro Crossing.

-In addition to open climbing hours and our Physical Education courses, we can also provide creative team and leadership programming with rock climbing as the central focus.
+In addition to open climbing hours and our Physical Education courses, we also provide creative team and leadership programming with rock climbing as the central focus.
 The Lindseth Climbing Center is a state of the art climbing center with 8,000 sf of bouldering, top rope climbing and sport lead climbing.
 It is located in Bartels Hall on the Cornell University Campus.